Zenlua/Overlayfs/README.md

 + If you are using `erofs` partitions, you should use this module.

++ The advice is to only enable rw mode when necessary to modify files.
+After making changes, switch back to ro mode to avoid system detection of root access.

++ The default state upon installation is rw.
+Press the action button to change the state.
+When you change it, it will save the state.
+Upon restarting, all changes will take effect, and the old state will remain.

 #### Partition list

 + `/product/app`, for example, will allow rw to this directory